 In this sense, even the vaguest of WhatsApp articles are right.
 Before you can grace your audiences with an official WhatsApp chatbot, you need to:

-One is a full-fledged manager, the other is a commitment-free playground where you get to experiment, gain an insight into how to build chatbots for WhatsApp and see how that interaction will feel to your users.
+One is a full-fledged manager that requires the actual API.
+The other is a commitment-free playground where you get to experiment, gain an insight into how to build chatbots for WhatsApp and see how that interaction will feel to your users.

 WhatsApp Business Manager

-Businesses that successfully completed the application process gain access to Landbot’s WhatsApp Manager dashboard.
+Businesses that successfully completed the API application process gain access to Landbot’s WhatsApp Manager dashboard.

 Under “GENERAL,” you will find: